MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 a case the schema identifier must be agreed upon between the Buyer/Client and the Seller/Server.

-The example below shows a header of a schema, which describes the IP service Fault Management configuration, where `"$id": urn:mef:lso:spec:legato:ping-configuration:v0.0.1:all` is the above-mentioned URN:
+The example below shows a header of a schema, which describes the configuration of `ping` command to be executed by `FaultManagementJob`, where `"$id": urn:mef:lso:spec:legato:ping-configuration:v0.0.1:all` is the above-mentioned URN: